DOWNLOAD THE APP

 How to Eat Persimmons

-Persimmons are a very versatile fruit that one can eat in several ways.
-For example, you can eat persimmons raw.
+Persimmons are a very versatile fruit that one can eat when it is fresh and raw or even when it is dried..
 One can also eat their seeds and skin.
 In addition, you can add them to desserts, salads, savoury foods, and baked goods.

 It is better not to eat persimmons early in the morning on an empty stomach.
 Eating persimmons early on an empty stomach may cause symptoms like nausea and vomiting.
 Therefore, preferably eat persimmons later in the day as a mid morning or evening snack.
 Similarly, do not eat persimmons late at night.
 Eating foods like persimmons late at night can also cause a spike in blood sugar.
 As a result, this would increase energy in the body and lead to inadequate sleep.